cedx/which.js/doc/usage/api.md

 The function returns a [`Promise<string>`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) that resolves with the absolute path of the first instance of the executables found.
 If the command could not be located, the promise rejects with a `FinderError`.

 ## Options
-The behavior of the `which()` function can be customized using the following optional parameters.
+The behavior of the `which()` function can be customized using the following options.

 ### **all**: boolean
 A value indicating whether to return all executables found, instead of just the first one.